wercia-u/ReactNative-practices-Food-API-exercise/README.md

 # ReactNative-practices
-very begginings of react native learning
+Very begginings of react native learning

+To text it run npm install
+If necesarry run also npm i expo